-Public service activities will be funded under the competitive method of distribution and will not exceed 15 percent of the CDBG annual allocation from HUD, pursuant to federal regulation.
+Public service activities will be funded under the competitive MOD and will not exceed 15 percent of the CDBG annual allocation from HUD, pursuant to federal regulation.

 Applicants must meet the state and federal CDBG regulation threshold requirements at time of application submittal.
-These threshold requirements are detailed in the 2023 NOFA and in the application.
+These threshold requirements are detailed in the 2024 NOFA and in the application.
 That can be accessed at the CDBG webpage linked above when available.

-Grant size limits: Under the CDBG 2023 NOFA, the maximum total grant award for all activities combined will be approximately \$3.3 million per jurisdiction \with the exception of applications approved to meet urgent need and to respond to unforeseen emergencies or events as determined by the HCD Community Development Branch Chief.
-This maximum does not include Program Income (PI).
+Grant size limits: Under the CDBG 2024 NOFA, the maximum total grant award for all activities combined per jurisdiction shall not exceed \$3,600,000.
+The limit per competitive activity application shall not exceed \$300,000, except for applications approved to meet urgent need and to respond to unforeseen emergencies or events as determined by the HCD Community Development Branch Chief.
+This maximum does not include PI.
 Jurisdictions that commit PI to an activity may exceed the maximum grant award total, including PI.
-Note that PI may be used only for Program Income Only applications or in OTC Applications.
-PI may not be used for public services or planning activities under the 2023 NOFA.
+PI may be used for PI-only applications or in OTC Applications.
+PI may not be used for public services or planning activities under the 2024 NOFA.

-Per jurisdiction limits do not include Colonia and Native American set-asides.
+Per jurisdiction limits do not include Colonia and